Meme Stocks, Social Investing, and the Future of Market Stability

 AI-Powered Collusion in Financial Markets

 The use of artificial intelligence in capital markets is becoming more widespread due to its perceived ability to enhance efficiency.
-But a recent study by Itay Goldstein and Winston Wei Dou, professors of finance at Wharton, demonstrates the ever-present risk of AI-powered market manipulation through collusive trading – despite AI...Read More
+But a recent study by Itay Goldstein and Winston Wei Dou, which is part of the Jacobs Levy Center's working paper series on SSRN, demonstrates the ever-present risk of AI-powered...Read More

 From Turing to Trading: How AI is Revolutionizing Finance